mbloch/mapshaper-proj/README.md

 ## Building

 mapshaper-proj uses the (old-fashioned) technique of concatenating source files and wrapping them in a function to create a  module with a shared scope.
-This method allows for global variables that are invisible outside of the program, making porting from the original C much simpler.
+This method allows for global variables that are invisible outside of the program, making porting from the original C much simpler than if we were to make each source file a separate module.

 Running `build` creates a build containing all supported projections in the `dist/` directory.